[Coronavirus] Internal EU borders open by 15 June - bar V4, Portugal, Spain

 Spain was forced last Thursday into a U-turn after it announced that its borders with Portugal and France would be open this month - without informing Lisbon about such measure.

-Eventually, the Spanish minister of tourism clarified that "international mobility" would not be resume until July.
+Eventually, the Spanish minister of tourism clarified that "international mobility" would not resume until July.

 'No Schengen, no recovery'